revaturelabs/staging-management-system/README.md

 4. Select Exclude All option.
 5. Select Folders option.
 6. In File and Folder Attributes the first dropdown should have Name and the second should have matches.
 Type "node_modules" in the input box.
-(Withot the quotes of course).
+(Without the quotes of course).
 7. Select OK and then OK again.
 8. Navigate to src/main/resources/static and node_modules should no longer appear there.
 9. Note this folder is also in the .gitignore so it will not be pushed to the repository